code4recovery/tsml-ui/README.md

 * simplifies WordPress plugin (separation of concerns)
 * enables the much-requested meetings shortcode

-Open questions:

-* what will the impact be on SEO?
-* how to handle email transport?

 ## Installation

 You don't need to download anything.
 Simply add the following code to your page: